softkraftco/terraform-nodeping/README.md

 The provider closely follows [NodePing API](https://nodeping.com/docs-api-contacts.html), so all parameters like `suppressup`, `suppressfirst` and additional parameters for the notification types are available.

- - `customerid` customerid of the subaccount to which the contact belongs.
+ - `customer_id` a customer id of the subaccount to which the contact belongs.
 Not needed if the contact is in your primary account.
  - `name` is the name of the contact, used as a label.
  - `custrole` set to 'edit,' 'view' or 'notify' to set permissions for this contact.
 Default is 'view'.
 Contacts created with an 'edit' or 'view' access level will receive a welcome email message, which by default includes a random password and the suggestion that they change the password immediately.
 You can avoid these messages by creating the contact with a 'notify' custrole, and then updating them to 'edit' or 'view'.
 You can also change the content of the welcome email message in the Branding preferences.
  - `addresses` optional collection of email addresses and phone numbers.
 See the example above.